usysrc/usysrc.dev/content/posts/cpu.md

 local PC = 0
 ```

-# The registers
+## The registers

 A data registers is a small storage cell defined by it’s name (address), wordlength and content.
-In the [DCPU-16 Spec](https://raw.githubusercontent.com/gatesphere/demi-16/master/docs/dcpu-specs/dcpu-1-7.txt), for example, the wordlength is 16 bit and there are 8 registers named A,B,C… and correspond to the values 0x00-0x07.
+In the [DCPU-16 Spec](https://raw.githubusercontent.com/gatesphere/demi-16/master/docs/dcpu-specs/dcpu-1-7.txt), for example, there are 8 registers named A,B,C… and correspond to the values 0x00-0x07 with a wordlength of 16bit.

-We use simple variables and init them with numbers to represent our registers:
+We use a simple table and init the fields to numbers that represent our registers:

 ```lua
 local registers = {